karthik0010/Assure-Documentation-2/10-Global/Global.md

-# GLOBAL
+# 🌍 Global

-In AssureQA, the "Global" menu intented to be a library for storing a collection of predefined variables and datasets that can be used across different parts of a project or application.
-These data can be constants, configurations, or values that are reused frequently, ensuring consistency and ease of maintenance.
-It offers reusability, centralized management, consistency and customization.
-Global has two tabs : variables and datasets.
+In AssureQA, the **"Global"** menu serves as a central library for managing predefined variables and datasets that you can use throughout your project or application.

+## 📚 What is Global?

+The **Global** section is designed to store:
+- **Predefined Variables**: Constants, configurations, or frequently used values.
+- **Datasets**: Collections of data that are reused across different parts of your project.

+## 🔧 Key Features

+- **Reusability**: Easily reuse variables and datasets across various parts of your project.
+- **Centralized Management**: Manage all your common variables and datasets in one place.
+- **Consistency**: Ensure consistency by using the same data and configurations throughout your project.
+- **Customization**: Customize and update global variables and datasets as needed.

+## 🗂️ Tabs in Global

+- **Variables**: Store and manage reusable values and configurations.
+- **Datasets**: Manage collections of data used across different parts of your application.

+By using the **Global** menu, you streamline your workflow and ensure that your project remains organized and maintainable. 🌟